MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/recipientnotfound-ndr.md

     For more information, see [Synchronize your directories](/azure/active-directory/hybrid/whatis-hybrid-identity).

-1. Make sure that the Office 365 user object is displayed as **Synced with Active Directory**.
+1. Make sure that the Microsoft 365 user object is displayed as **Synced with Active Directory**.

 ## More information